 Any person who uses opioids is at risk of becoming addicted to opioids.
 That is why it is so important to learn signs of opioid abuse so that intervention can take place as quickly as possible before a deadly overdose occurs.

-A NIDA study found that once treatment is initiated, both a buprenorphine/naloxone combination and an extended release naltrexone formulation are similarly effective in treating opioid addiction.
+A NIDA study found that once treatment is initiated, both a buprenorphine/naloxone combination and an extended-release naltrexone formulation are similarly effective in treating opioid addiction.
 However, naltrexone requires full detoxification, so initiating treatment among active users was more difficult.
 These medications help many people recover from opioid addiction.

-The success of therapy for substance use disorder varies by patient and by severity of the disorder, and also can be influenced by complications of comorbidities, such as alcohol use or mental illness.
+The success of therapy for substance use disorder varies by patient and by the severity of the disorder and also can be influenced by complications of comorbidities, such as alcohol use or mental illness.
 Research has shown that there is a higher rate of substance use in patients with diagnoses such as depression and those who use other substances such as alcohol.

 At Hathaway Recovery, we can help you stop your active addiction and start a new life.
 You do not have to remain chained to your substance abuse.
 You can live a life that is happy, fulfilling, and engaging.
 The life you deserve it.